-- Data extracted in April 2015.
-Most recent data: Further Eurostat information, Main tables and Database.
+- Most recent data: Further Eurostat information and Database.

 This article provides an introduction to the European Union (EU) statistics on the integration of migrants.
 Migrants' integration is measured in terms of employment, health, education, social inclusion and active citizenship in the hosting country.
-A detailed analysis of integration indicators (except those on ‘health’ and ‘active citizenship’) can be found in a series of specific articles.
-The ‘health’ and ‘active citizenship’ indicators include a slightly more in-depth analysis within this article, pending the availability of dedicated articles in Statistics Explained.
+A detailed analysis of integration indicators (except those on ‘health’) can be found in a series of specific articles.

 In order to achieve better comparability among EU Member States, the 2010 Zaragoza declaration agreed on a set of common indicators which were further developed in the study Indicators of immigrant integration — a pilot study of 2011.
 Apart from the existing Zaragoza indicators, this article also discusses new indicators, as proposed by the report Using EU Indicators of Immigrant Integration — final report prepared for DG Migration and Home Affairs of 2013, with the objective of boosting the monitoring and assessment of the situation of migrants, along with the relative outcomes of integration policies.

 - 2 Data sources and availability

 - 7 Notes